 While searching for the best place to retire, savvy active adults begin looking for ways to stretch their savings.
-Choosing a tax friendly state as a retirement destination is a smart way to make the most of a fixed income – but finding the best location can take a bit of research.
+Choosing a tax friendly state as a retirement destination is a smart way to make the most of a fixed income, but finding the best location can take a bit of research.

 Federal taxes are about the same regardless of where you choose to live.
 However, the amount of state and local taxes you pay can vary widely.
-When searching for the best place to retire, be sure to look into the individual community’s entire tax burden, including income tax, property tax, sales tax and taxes on pension plans.
-Many states also offer special tax programs for seniors, which can save you money after reach a certain age.
+When searching for the best place to retire, be sure to look into the individual community’s entire tax burden, including income tax, property tax, sales tax, and taxes on pension plans.
+Many states also offer special tax programs for seniors, which can save you money after reaching a certain age.

-Which other tax friendly states make great retirement locations?
+Which other tax-friendly states make great retirement locations?
 The tax benefits from one state to another will predominantly depend on your personal financial situation.
 For example, someone with a military pension may prefer a state with pension-friendly tax laws.
 While the answer will be different from one retiree to the next, here are five states to consider: